ucdavisdatalab/workshop_python_basics/chapters/01_python-basics.md

 parameters and default arguments.
 For instance, the help page for `round` shows that there are two parameters `number` and `ndigits`.
-It also says that `ndigits=None`, meaning the default argument for `ndigits` is the special `None` value, which you'll learn more about in TODO.
+It also says that `ndigits=None`, meaning the default argument for `ndigits` is the special `None` value, which you'll learn more about on day 2.

 There are also help pages for other topics, such as built-in operators and modules (you'll learn more about modules in {numref}`modules-packages`).
 To